christian-predebon/christian-predebon/README.md

 ### Hi there 👋

-My name is Christian Predebon, I'm from Italy and I'm a front-end enthusiast!
+My name is Christian Predebon, I'm from Italy and I'm a front-end developer!

 - Currently working for [BonusX](https://github.com/BonusX-Global)
 - Typescript is my favourite language